pmeller/recruitment-assignment-tic-tac-toe-graphql-node-api/README.md

 - [graphql-schema-typescript](https://github.com/dangcuuson/graphql-schema-typescript) for generating typesafe resolver types (unfortunatenly it doesn't support `graphql@>=14` yet)

+### Code structure

+I usually try to evolve module structure during project life and to be not overly attached to the current structure.
+I've created two main directories to prevent coupling between server framework and the rest of code:

+- `common` for generic and domain-related modules
+- `server` for code related strictly to GraphQL server implementation

+In particular I wanted to prevent usage of types that come from GraphQL schema inside `common` which required some acceptable boilerplate.

+Main thing that bothers me about production-grade GraphQL API project is how to maintain large schema (which seems to be realistic use case since GraphQL is often used as a facade for other APIs) and related code (like resolvers) but AFAIU it's possible to merge schemas (together with resolvers) using [`graphql-tools`](https://www.apollographql.com/docs/apollo-server/api/graphql-tools/#mergeschemas).

 ### Logging mechanism

 I've implemented simple custom logging mechanism based on built-in `console` that can be extended to more production-ready solution in the future (log level can be adjusted by setting environment variable `LOG_LEVEL=debug|info|warn|error`).

 It seems that built-in Apollo Server logging is quite poor (even with `debug` flag set) so I prepared extension for more informative logging.

+### Dependency Injection

+Simple constructor-based dependency injection mechanism (without IoC container) was implemented which seemed suitable for project of that size.
+For larger project I opt for [tsyringe](https://github.com/microsoft/tsyringe) with first class support for TS.

+### Security

+There were no requirements about authentication/authorization so the only one security mechanism is authorizing player's every move with custom token provided when joining a game.

+### Tests

+Due to limited time I wasn't able to sufficiently cover codebase with tests.
+I've provided **unit tests** for the most crucial game logic parts (to cover all edge cases).

+To ensure that main requirements are fulfilled and catch bugs in the most efficient way I've provided [set of **integration tests**](src/tests/):

+- human vs human scenario
+- human vs bot scenario
+- (extra) bot vs bot scenario

+Possible improvements for integration tests:

+- splitting into multiple smaller test scenarios (currently they are too large with a lot of assertions in single test)
+- providing deterministic bot AI mocks to allow more detailed assertions
+- covering also pesimistic scenarios with error handling, invalid moves etc.

+## Final thoughts

+- I believe I managed to provide solution that covers all requirement with, let's say, good enough quality assurance which was my main goal
+- I'm not proud of code quality, especially game logic related modules.
+In particual `GameManager` class is a bit spaghetti and has too many responsibilities.
+More time is required to design it more carefully
+- Domain-related types/models in `common` are a bit too much similar too GraphQL schema types which made them inconvinient to use during implementation
+- Current (in-memory) implementation of game respository handles moves history by simply maintaining array as a game's property.
+When switching to DB implementation it could require API refactoring and probably [resolvers chain](https://www.apollographql.com/docs/apollo-server/data/resolvers/#resolver-chains) on GraphQL side
+- [Smarter strategy](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy) for game bot could be implemented but I believe it's not core part of this assignment
+- I've implemented GraphQL subscriptions with RxJS to test that possibility and it looks promising (but of course needs further investigation if can be used without memory leaks)